leocristofani/leonardo-20210522/QUESTIONS.md

 - Monitor the site for performance issues with a service like Sentry
 - Make sure the issue is not caused by the server
-- Identify the kind of performance issue we're having (preferably with the help of Sentry in this case).
+- Identify the kind of performance issue I'm facing (preferably with the help of Sentry in this case).
 Is it an issue with loading assets, executing scripts or rendering?
 - If the issue is with loading assets for example, I'd check if the image, icon or font files are optimized.
-Make sure script and style files are minified and tree-shaked
+Make sure script and style files are properly minified and tree-shaked
 - The Performance and Memory features in Chrome devtools to can help to trace down script execution and rendering issues

 #### Have you ever had to do this?

 - I had to optimize the bundle size of an [Interactive Video Player](https://leocristofani.com.br/projects/interactive-video-player)
 - The [Analytics Dashboard](https://leocristofani.com.br/projects/analytics-dashboard) project I worked on presented some rendering challenges that I had to deal with
 - Performance issue with executing scripts was a big part of this very project :).
-I used the Chrome devtools Performance and Memory features extensively discover what parts of the code that needed optimizations
+I used the Chrome devtools Performance and Memory features extensively to discover what parts of the code needed optimizations

 ## Can you describe common security concerns to consider for a frontend developer?